Lyton505/InstaFollowerChecker/ReadMe.md

   Settings -> Your info and permission -> Download info --- download as json)
   - unzip and look for the files: followers_1.json, and following.json
 - python3

+### Expected format - Python

+1. followers_1.json
+   - list of dictionaries
+   - each dictionary contains 3 keys, one of which is _string_list_data_
+   - _string_list_data_ has a corresponding value that is a list nesting one dictionary
+   - the nested dictionary has 3 keys one of which is _value_ ---> this is the username of a follower